antzm/data-science/statistics-intro.md

 This concept is a little peculiar and it even goes beyond the field of statisctis.
 Thus, it would be best to present a few examples because actually is very important to realize the true reason why we can never accept a null hypothesis.

 Every time we construct a hypothesis testing, in any scientific field, our purpose is to spot any interesting differences.
 We belive that there must be some differences in what we are studying and we try find if this is true.

 Now, if we actually manage to find those differences, we have discovered something that which though that it could be true.

 But, if we don't manage to discover any differences, then we cannont be certain that actually there are no differences.
 There might be differences which our study was unable to reveal.
 But another study in the future, could spot these differences.

-For this reason, we cannot accept the null hypothesis because it's like a declaration that there are no differences when noone could ever be certain that actually there are no differences.
+For this reason, we cannot accept the null hypothesis because it's like a declaration that there are no differences when no one could ever be certain that actually there are no differences.

+**A planet like Earth**

+Let's examine this Hypothesis:

+H0: There is no planet in the Universe similar to Earth
+H1: There is at least one planet in the Universe similar to Earth

+A scientist, using existing data combined with his own findings, comes to the conclusion that we don't have enough evidence to accept the alternative hypothesis.
+This phrase is very clear.

+But what phrase should we use about the null hypothesis?

+Imagine if the scientist would have said that we dodn't have enough evidence to support the alternative hypothesis and thus we accept the null hypothesis!!!
+Just be aware!!!
+This is not real a scientist!!!

+Why?
+Because this scientist says that: as I wasn't able to find a planet similar to Earth, I conclude that there is no planet similar to Earth in the Universe!!!

 ## Hypothesis testing with more than two populations